Save mysql data in a separate directory

 My name is Ito and I am an infrastructure engineer

-The location where MySQL data is stored should be decided during the design phase, but
+While the location for storing MySQL data should ideally be decided during the design phase,

-there are still times when the data increases and you need to move it to another directory.
+there are times when the data grows and needs to be moved to a different directory.

 I would like to introduce the steps you need to take in such a situation!